 • Funding time: Three or more business days.

-However, banks take longer to process applications and fund loans.
-They also require better credit than online lenders, which will make it harder for you to qualify.
+Many banks take longer to process applications and fund loans than online lenders.
+They also have more stringent credit score requirements.
+That can make it harder for you to qualify if you have imperfect credit.

-In general, personal loans are a fast way to receive funding.
-For lenders that offer prequalification, most can let you know if you qualify within minutes of submitting an application.
-And while it does vary from lender to lender, you will likely be able to apply and receive your loan within a week.
+• Apply for prequalification: Some lenders that offer prequalification can let you know if you qualify within minutes of submitting an application.
+While this varies by lender, you will likely be able to apply and receive your loan within a week.